mvac7/SDCC_VDP_SPRITES_MSXROM_Lib/README.md

 Contains the PUTSPRITE function similar to that of MSX BASIC.

-It's complemented with the TMS9918A MSX ROM Library.
+It is complemented with the [VDP TMS9918A MSX ROM Library](https://github.com/mvac7/SDCC_VDP_TMS9918A_MSXROM_Lib), necessary for the initialization of the screen (screen and sprites mode).

 It uses the functions from the MSX BIOS, so it is designed to create applications in ROM format.

-Use them for developing MSX applications using Small Device C Compiler (SDCC) compilator.
+Use them for developing MSX applications using [Small Device C Compiler (SDCC)](http://sdcc.sourceforge.net/) cross compiler.

 Includes an application for test and learning purposes.

-About the Sprite libraries:
+### About the Sprite libraries

-I'm developing several libraries for the management of MSX Sprites, both for the creation of ROMs (using the BIOS), and MSXDOS executables.
+I'm developing several libraries for the management of MSX Sprites, both for the creation of ROMs (using the BIOS), and MSX-DOS executables.

 They are designed for the development of applications for the first generation of MSX but some of the variations are directed in how certain functions behave when using the G3 mode of the video processor V9938 and thus be able to take advantage of it, when it is executed in a MSX2 or higher.

 The projected libraries are the following:
-- SPRITES S (Small) - Basic functions for the initialization and visualization of Sprites.
+- [SPRITES Small](https://github.com/mvac7/SDCC_VDP_SPRITES_S_MSXROM_Lib) - Basic functions for managing Sprites.
 It is more compact so it takes up less space in our application.
-- SPRITES - It includes the same functions as the Small version and adds to access specific parameters (positioning, color, pattern, visibility and EarlyClock).
+- [SPRITES](https://github.com/mvac7/SDCC_VDP_SPRITES_MSXROM_Lib) - It includes the same functions as the Small version and adds to access specific parameters (positioning, color, pattern, visibility and EarlyClock).
-- SPRITE 12 - Same as SPRITES but in the G3 screen mode (V9938), it treats the color parameters in a simplified way.
+- [SPRITE 1/2](https://github.com/mvac7/SDCC_VDP_SPRITES_12_MSXROM_Lib) - Same as SPRITES but in the G3 screen mode (V9938), it treats the color parameters in a simplified way.
 Assign the color parameters and EarlyClock to all the lines of the Sprites.
-- SPRITE DUMP - Uses a buffer in RAM that has to be dumped in each interruption.
+- SPRITE DUMP (In development) - Uses a buffer in RAM that has to be dumped in each interruption.
 Includes a Sprite Flicker, to allow viewing up to 8 sprites per line.

 To optimize our development, I recommend building your library with only those functions you need.